dkutelov/react-express-auth/README.md

 - password is protected with bcryptjs

-- keys for production are heroku variables
+- Facebook and Google Id and secret keys need to be set in prod.js or as environment variables GOOGLE_CLIENT_ID, GOOGLE_CLIENT_SECRET, FACEBOOK_APP_ID, FACEBOOK_SECRET